Altoros/altoros.github.com/_posts/2013-03-06-simple-short-urls.markdown

 => 85217605
 {% endhighlight %}

-So, you can generate short url's:
+So, you can generate short urls:
 {% highlight ruby %}
 ShortUrl.generate(edit_user_path(@screener), reply_to: reply_to)
 {% endhighlight %}